Tribl: Career

-On May 28, Tribl released their debut promotional single, "Still Holy" featuring Ryan Oféi and Naomi Raine, announcing that they will release their debut collaborative album with Maverick City Music titled Tribl I, initially slated for June 11, 2021.
+On May 28, Tribl released their debut promotional single, "Still Holy" featuring Ryan Ofei and Naomi Raine, announcing that they will release their debut collaborative album with Maverick City Music titled Tribl I, initially slated for June 11, 2021.
 Tribl I was ultimately released on July 23, 2021.
 Tribl I debuted at number ten on the Top Christian Albums Chart, and number three on the Top Gospel Albums Chart in the United States.
 Tribl then went on to release their second live album, Tribl Nights Atlanta on November 12, 2021.
 Tribl Nights Atlanta debuted at number 46 on the Top Christian Albums Chart, and number six on the Top Gospel Albums Chart.
 On April 29, 2022, Tribl and Maverick City Music released Tribl Nights Anthologies, their second collaborative album.
 Tribl Nights Anthologies debuted at number 46 on the Top Christian Albums Chart, and number six on the Top Gospel Albums Chart.